siddhant385/flask-phishing/Readme.md

 -----

-## WHAT'S NEXT
+Here's the plan, folks! 📝

+### ✅ Done and Dusted

+- ✅ Automated installer 🤖 (Just sit back and relax!)
+- ✅ localhost.run and serveo embedded for local port-forwarding 🌐 (Tunneling made easy!)

+### 🚀 Coming Soon

 - 🔐 Beefed-up encryption
-- ⚙️ Automated installer
-- 🔗 Embedded URL shortener
 - ✅ Auto verifier for storing legit passwords only
-- 🌐 Ngrok for local port-forwarding
+- 🔗 Embedded URL shortener 🔗 (Short and sweet links!)
-- 📲 More sender bots along with Telegram for convenience
+- 📲 More sender bots along with Telegram for convenience 🤖 (More ways to get those creds!)
-- 🤖 Robots.txt for bot removal
+- 🤖 Robots.txt for bot removal 🚫 (Keeping the bots at bay!)

 -----